LeonorPDX/LeonorPDX.github.io/_posts/2020-07-12-the_hikers_app_rails_project.markdown

 ### Successes

 By working on the user experience first, I was able to keep the big picture in mind as the code grew.
-Starting simple (user registraions and index/show) and allowing it to grow organically helped me keep the work manageable and the errors easily resolved (i.e., I knew everything was working correctly until I added this particular line of code, so the error must be associated with that code somehow).
+Starting simple (user registrations and index/show) and allowing it to grow organically helped me keep the work manageable and the errors easily resolved (i.e., I knew everything was working correctly until I added this particular line of code, so the error must be associated with that code somehow).

 Styling with Bulma was a great learning experience for me, and I got much more comfortable with CSS and HTML through his project.
 The norms, patterns, and syntax are becoming more familiar and intuitive for me than when I first started using them.